For regular consultative support and development challenge

 There are four to cover through our conversations:

-Lorenza has a relational approach.
+Lorenza has a relational, co-constructive, developmental approach.
 She creates a safe and egalitarian space through presence and listening.
-She employs questions, tools and occasionally information, as appropriate to your conversation.
+She employs questions, tools, mapping, embodiment and information, as appropriate to your conversation.
 She has been an accredited supervisor since 2012, having qualified with the Coaching Supervision Academy.
-She is accredited with the International Centre for Reflective Practice for Supervision and with the Global Association for Coaching as a Master Executive Coach.
+She is accredited with the Association for Coaching Supervisors, the CSA's International Centre for Reflective Practice for Supervision and with the Global Association for Coaching as a Master Executive Coach.

 Lorenza will mine several perspectives for insights that enhance practice.
 The relational perspectives are loosely described by the pronouns I, You, We, They and It.
 We take the perspective inward and broaden it to the edges of peripheral attention and beyond.
 Lorenza brings an innovative edge, and makes thinking and learning exciting and then grounding it in something practical.